The Complete List: 25 Beginner Tips for Running for Weight Loss

 - Aim for a higher cadence (how many times your foot falls in a minute – aim for 180 per minute)

-The best ingredient to losing weight by running isn’t just reducing your calories, eating healthier, drinking more water, or exercising.
+The best ingredient to running for weight loss isn’t just reducing your calories, eating healthier, drinking more water, or exercising.
 It simply come down to drive and motivation.

 If you don’t really care about losing weight, then it’s likely you won’t lose weight.
 But if you’re motivated to shed some pounds whether it be for health reasons, to boost your self-esteem, or simple to be more fit and active – then motivation is key.